3 Major Changes Investors Must Prepare for in 2026

 Some of these developments — such as the rapid shifts in tariff policy and on-again, off-again trade wars — are especially nerve-racking for investors tracking their portfolios.
 Others, including new tax-free Trump Accounts for kids, are a little less stress-inducing.

 Here, we take a closer look at some of the major changes coming for investors in the months ahead.
-Depending on your situation, one or all of these issues may directly impact your financial life – and if there's anything this year has taught us, it's to be informed and prepared.
+Depending on your situation, one or all these issues might directly impact your financial life — and if there's anything this year has taught us, it's to be informed and prepared.

 From just $107.88 $24.99 for Kiplinger Personal Finance